rsksmart/bips/BIP-R10.md

 5. Return (A[t].pos_acks, A[t].neg_acks)
 ```

-The sliding-window nature of this ack-ing system means that miners must not stop ack-ing positively or negatively when a negative or positive threshold is reached, if new proposals are included (new proposals are identified by a non-empty tx_hash_pre).
+The sliding-window nature of this ack-ing system means that miners must not stop ack-ing positively or negatively when a negative or positive threshold is reached, if new proposals are included (new proposals are identified by a non-empty tx_hash_preimage).
 Step 2.5.1.3.6.2.1 is an optimization optimization step.
 If included, then acks for spend_tx_hash will be counted correctly, but acks for other candidates will not.